Simrad angular position calculations

 where:

-is the value entered on the Calibration page of the Variable Properties dialog box.
+sensitivity = the value displayed on the Calibration page of the Variable Properties dialog box.

-is the value entered on the Calibration page of the Variable Properties dialog box.
+offset = the value for MajorAxisAngleOffset/MinorAxisAngleOffset displayed on the Calibration page of the Variable Properties dialog box.

 Ex60

-A pair of angles is stored as a 16-bit word in the data file.
-The most significant byte is the along ship (minor axis) angle.
+The angles, represented by a pair of integers i (phase steps), are stored as a 16-bit (two bytes) word.
+The most significant byte is the alongship (minor axis) angle.
 The least significant byte is the athwartship (major axis) angle.

-Each byte is interpreted as a signed 2's compliment integer.
-This is an integer value, in the range -128 to +128 with units of 'phase steps'.
+Each byte is interpreted as a signed 2's complement integer in the range -128 to +128.

-There are 128 phase steps for 180 degrees, so e (angle in electrical degrees) is calculated as:
+There are 128 phase steps in 180 degrees, such that

 where: